robmcl4/Doorman-Server/README.md

 ## Configuration

-The module `config.py` expects a configuration file `config.cfg` like this:
+The module `door.config` expects a configuration file `/door/config.cfg` like this:

     [mysql]
     user = door